 Urbino – le Marche

-Urbino is a small, absolutely gorgeous, and wonderful place.
 This town and nearby Urbania remain special places for my wife and me, with many happy memories.
 Visit, and you'll find yourself completely enchanted.

 Where to Stay

 Hotels in Urbino are, on the whole, a pretty miserable lot.
-Don't worry though: we have discovered a truly wonderful place to stay.
-It's about 20 minutes drive away and is the Country House Ca' Virginia (click for more).
+Don't worry though; we have discovered a truly wonderful place to stay.
+It's about 20-minute drive away and is the Country House Ca' Virginia (click for more).
+The Virginia is a painstakingly restored farmhouse nestled in unforgettable scenery.
+Stay here and you'll experience for yourself why life in Italy can be so very delightful.

 This is an ideal place to base yourself to explore the surrounding areas, from Urbino to San Leo (a delightful hilltop village) - you will need a car though.